dalane/access-control/README.md

 const pap: PolicyAdministrationPointFn = createPolicyAdministrationPointFn(policies, definitions);
 ```

-For more information on how to write the policy matching functions see the [filter functions documentation](https://github.com/dalane/access-control/tree/master/readme/filter-functions.md).
+For more information on how to write the policy filtering functions see the [filter functions documentation](https://github.com/dalane/access-control/tree/master/readme/filter-functions.md).

 As the Policy Administration Point compiles the policies, custom assertions can
 also be added through the ```PolicyDefinitions``` object.